hanifb1360/custom-search-lib/README.md

 ## **New Language Support Feature**

-With the latest update, the library now includes support for special characters from multiple languages, including:
+The library now includes support for special characters from multiple languages, including:
 - **German**: Handles characters like `ß`, `ä`, `ö`, and `ü`.
 - **Swedish, Danish, Norwegian**: Normalizes `ä`, `å`, `ö`, `ø`, and `æ`.
 - **Turkish**: Converts `ç`, `ğ`, `ı`, `ş`, and `ü`.